South Korea · audience itinerary

 - Consider renting a beach umbrella for shade.

-Located at the end of Haeundae Beach, this aquarium is a hit with families.
-It houses a diverse collection of marine life, including sharks, rays, and colorful tropical fish, with interactive exhibits and a captivating underwater tunnel.
+Located right by Haeundae Beach, this aquarium is a hit with kids, featuring a diverse range of marine life including sharks, rays, and colorful tropical fish.
+Don't miss the underwater tunnel for an immersive experience.

-A vibrant marina and waterfront complex offering spectacular night views of the Busan skyline, especially the Gwangan Bridge.
-It's a popular spot for families to enjoy street food, casual dining, and the glittering cityscape.
+A popular waterfront complex offering stunning night views of the Busan skyline, especially the Gwangan Bridge.
+It's a great place for families to enjoy the evening ambiance and grab a casual bite.

 Art, Culture, and Panoramic Views